 Landing Craft Utility LCU Mk 10

-At a cost of £3million each the LCU Mk10 are a much larger craft designed for transporting men, stores, armoured vehicles and large plant.
-They have a roll on roll off design with both a stern and a bow ramp so then can be easily loaded and unloaded in the well deck of the assault ships.
+At a cost of £3million each, the LCU Mk10 is a much larger craft designed for transporting men, stores, armoured vehicles and large plant.
+They have a roll on roll off design with both stern and a bow ramp so they can be easily loaded and unloaded in the well deck of the assault ships.
 Up to 100 troops, a Challenger main battle tank or other heavy vehicles can be carried in the 30m long craft.
-The LCU Mk10 can be used for general movement of equipment and operate independently for up to a couple of weeks with its 9 man crew out to a range of 600 nautical miles.
-Interestingly (in light of our recent discussions), the bow ramp can be used to lift an inflatable raiding craft out of the water when operating as a mother ship for raiding parties and such like.
+The LCU Mk10 can be used for the general movement of equipment and operate independently for up to a couple of weeks with its 9 man crew out to a range of 600 nautical miles.
+Interestingly (in light of our recent discussions), the bow ramp can be used to lift an inflatable raiding craft out of the water when operating as a mother ship for raiding parties and such.

-After the assault phase the amphibious force will need to land supplies and vehicles in bulk and the Mexeflote system is an incredibly versatile, used as a powered raft, causeway between vessels , utility platform, jetties or other floating structure .
+After the assault phase, the amphibious force will need to land supplies and vehicles in bulk and the Mexeflote system is incredibly versatile, used as a powered raft, causeway between vessels, utility platform, jetties or other floating structure.
 Modular Z Drive propulsion units from Sykes Hyrdromaster provide the motive force when used as a powered raft and although it might not look particularly seaworthy can be used in 1.5m wave conditions.
 The pontoons come in three types, a bow, centre and stern that can be connected together in a number of configurations as required.
-The large Maxi-Mexeflote c an carry nearly 2oo tonnes and are normally carried on the Bay Class Landing Ship Dock(Auxiliary).
+The large Maxi-Mexeflote can carry nearly 2oo tonnes and are normally carried on the Bay Class Landing Ship Dock(Auxiliary).
 If the Bay class can get close enough to the shore the Mexeflote pontoons can be configured as a causeway so vehicles can drive directly from the ship to shore.
 Pontoon sections are ingeniously sized to be compatible with ISO container dimensions for ease of transport and handling.